Origamijr/RASPPPy/README.md

 - saving and loading patches
 - some basic math and dsp
 - audio input/output
+- Basic GUI to play patches

 ### Planned for near future
 - Built in models for VAD, ASR, TTS, and VC (also maybe Llama as an extension)
-- GUI (looking into Flask for a web interface)
+- Actual GUI editor
 - Replicating most of the Pd library of basic blocks
 - Refining installation/execution process